-- gravel or pavement.
-The access road shall also be located within the Recreation Zone identified on Exhibit E. - 3.7 Permanent Structures.
-Notwithstanding any provision herein to the contrary, the Tribe shall have the right, though not the obligation, to construct the following types of permanent structures on the Protected Property in the zones identified on the map of the Protected Property ("Cultural Zone" and "Recreational Zone"), attached as Exhibit E, for the identified purposes, and in conformance with the size, location and type restrictions herein specified ("Permanent Structures").
-Such Permanent Structures, and associated parking, provided in this section 3.7 shall not exceed 8.5 acres of developed area within the Cultural Zone and Recreational Zone.
+- 3.7 Permanent Structures.
+Notwithstanding any provision herein to the contrary, the Tribe shall have the right, though not the obligation, to construct the following types of permanent structures on the Protected Property in the "Approved Building Zone" identified on the map of the Protected Property, attached as Exhibit E, for the identified purposes, and in conformance with the size, location and type restrictions herein specified ("Permanent Structures").
+Such Permanent Structures, and associated parking, provided in this section 3.7 shall not exceed one acre of developed area within the Approved Building Zone.
 The Parties acknowledge that the Tribe does not yet have substantially complete information regarding the Protected Property and that potential planning for construction of any such Permanent Structures has not yet begun.
 The Parties further agree to use their best good faith efforts to implement the spirit of this section 3.7, to accomplish its purposes, if and when any structure is actually to be constructed.
-For each such Permanent Structure, utilities, and related amenities listed in section 3.7(k) below, the Tribe shall consult with and provide construction plans to Land Trust before beginning construction, and shall obtain Land Trust approval pursuant to section 9.5.
-Before constructing any improvement, the Tribe and Land Trust shall determine the exact location of the Permanent Structures within the Cultural Zone or Recreational Zone and Tribe shall memorialize the location of such Permanent Structure (also called "building envelope" below) in a supplement to the baseline documentation report for this Easement maintained by Land Trust.
-Prior to construction and with prior approval pursuant to Section 9.5, the Cultural Zone or Recreational Zone may be relocated if unforeseen circumstances prevent and/or unreasonably limit construction within previously selected mapped zone.
+For each such Permanent Structure, utilities, and related amenities listed in section 3.7(d) below, the Tribe shall consult with and provide construction plans to Land Trust before beginning construction, and shall obtain Land Trust approval pursuant to section 9.5.
+Before constructing any improvement, the Tribe and Land Trust shall determine the exact location of the Permanent Structure within the Approved Building Zone and Tribe shall memorialize the location of such Permanent Structure (also called "building envelope" below) in a supplement to the baseline documentation report for this Easement maintained by Land Trust.
+Prior to construction and with prior approval pursuant to Section 9.5, the Approved Building Zone may be relocated if unforeseen circumstances prevent and/or unreasonably limit construction within previously selected Approved Building Zone.
 Uses of all structures permitted shall be consistent with the Conservation Purposes and shall not significantly impair the Conservation Values. - a.
+Historical Native Village.
 One (1) Historical Native Village for Tribal cultural and ceremonial uses, preservation of historical values, and educational purposes.
 The Historical Native Village may consist of one (1) traditionally constructed Roundhouse, approximately 70 feet in diameter and 30 feet tall.
 The Tribe may also construct up to twelve (12) small traditional summer huts, approximately 10-12 feet in diameter and 8-12 feet tall each.
-The Historical Native Village shall be constructed in the designated Cultural Zone in one or more of the locations identified on Exhibit E. - b.
-One (1) Cultural Center to be used to assist the Tribe in educating the public about the Tribe, its history, its aboriginal territory, and its historical and cultural relationship to the land, by providing informational displays, amenities, and educational opportunities, programs and activities consist with and in furtherance of the Conservation Values of the Protected Property.
-The Cultural Center shall not be used for private, commercial purposes.
-Such Center may be constructed in the designated Cultural Zone, in one or more of the locations identified on
+The Historical Native Village shall be constructed in the designated Approved Building Zone. - b.
+Historical Native Arbor.
+One (1) Historical Native Arbor consisting of a round shade structure, open on the sides, not larger than 90 feet in diameter and 30' tall, for Tribal cultural and ceremonial uses, preservation of historical values, and educational purposes. - c.
+Restrooms.
+Two (2) buildings to house bathrooms and showers that will support the permitted uses ("Bathroom Facilities").
+The Bathroom Facilities will not exceed 750 square feet each in size. - d.
+Utilities.
+For each structure permitted under this section 3.7, Tribe retains rights to maintain, repair, remodel, improve, enlarge and replace such permitted structures, provided no structure may extend beyond the permitted building areas or exceed maximum areas recorded in an amendment to this Easement.
+Related amenities reasonably necessary or desirable to serve the structure's functions may also be constructed, maintained, repaired, remodeled, improved, enlarged and replaced such as septic system or sewer connection, water supply (well or piped), electrical power, propane, natural gas, restrooms, communications, security lighting, paved or unpaved parking areas, and fire safety clearing.
+Utilities may extend beyond identified building envelopes where reasonably necessary or desirable to serve permitted structures or the Conservation Purposes.